 - Use neither string concatenation operators nor other PHP logic inside string files.
 Those should really be considered as plain data files with simple $string['key'] = 'value'; syntax, nothing more.

-Plugins with hard-wired English language strings
+Plugins with hard-coded English language strings

 Sometimes you might have translated 100% of the strings available in AMOS for a given plugin, and you can still view the original English (non-translated) strings.